-Cross Keys High School is a public high school in North Atlanta.
-The principal of Cross Keys High School is Tasharah M. Wilson and can be contacted at Tasharah_M_Wilson@fc.dekalb.k12.ga.us.
-920 children attend Cross Keys High School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-39% of the Cross Keys High School students have "limited English proficiency."
-83% of the 920 students here are classified as "economically disadvantaged", and 85% are paying reduced lunch prices.
+Cross Keys High School is a public high school in Brookhaven.
+The principal of Cross Keys High School is Tasharah M. Wilson, whose e-mail is Tasharah_M_Wilson@fc.dekalb.k12.ga.us.
+988 students attend Cross Keys High School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+36% of the Cross Keys High School students have "limited English proficiency."
+89% of the 988 students here are classified as "economically disadvantaged", and 86% have subsidized lunches.
 The student to teacher ratio at Cross Keys High School is 12:1.
 Yeshiva Ohr Yisrael of Atlanta is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting

 - Cross country

 - P.E. classes

 - Water polo

 |Native American or Native Alaskan||0.1%||0%|